oSoWoSo/disroot-howto/pages/02.tutorials/03.Email/04.Clients/01.Desktop/01.thunderbird/01.setup/docs.en.md

     active: true
 ---

-# Configuring your Disroot account
+# Setting up your Disroot account

 The first time you run **Thunderbird**, you will be greeted by the account setup.
 Select **Skip this and use my existing email** to configure your Disroot account.<br>
 If you are already using **Thunderbird** then you can select "**Email**" in the root view.